Searching for Rigidity in Algebraic Starscapes: Gallery, Analysis, and Conclusions

 \subsection{Future Work}

 There are a number of angles we consider for future work stemming from this project.
-The first is theoretical in nature, namely, trying to answer Question \ref{firstQuestion}, and more generally, attempting to get complete and rigorous explanations of the patterns appearing in the generated images.
-An analysis where algebraic integers were sized according to discriminant was studied very successfully in \cite{hst21}, and so far the patterns we have found appear even less mysterious, so we are optimistic about such an analysis.
+The first is theoretical in nature, attempting to get complete and rigorous explanations of the patterns appearing in the generated images, extending Propositions \ref{cubics} and \ref{RatGeo}.
+An analysis where algebraic integers were sized according to discriminant was studied very successfully in \cite{hst21}, and although Galois groups are somewhat more mysterious objects in general, a full explanation in the case of cubics (Proposition \ref{cubics}) and a partial explanation in the case of quartics (Proposition \ref{RatGeo}) gives a good start, leaving us optimistic about the prospects.

 Another next step would be to generate more data, particularly in the quintic case, and to move on to higher degrees.
-This would allow us to generate a more complete illustration of what structures rigid points assume, allowing us to formulate more precise questions analogous to Question \ref{firstQuestion}.
-Right now our method consists of computing the degree of the splitting field, and we were able to do it rather efficiently for the 220,000 quintic algebraic integers appearing in the quintic images we generated, but efficiency falls off quickly after that.\footnote{For reference, the computation was done on a modestly powered Dell XPS 15 laptop computer.} Going further, the process should lend itself well to parallel computing, which is an avenue we have not yet explored.
+This would allow us to generate a more complete illustration of what structures rigid points assume, allowing us to formulate more precise questions.
+Right now our method consists of computing the degree of the splitting field, and we were able to do it rather efficiently for the 220,000 quintic algebraic integers appearing in the quintic images we generated, but efficiency falls off quickly after that.\footnote{For reference, the computation was done on a modestly powered Dell XPS 15 7590 with an Intel Core i7-9750H (12MB Cache, up to 4.5 GHz, 6 cores).} Going further, the process should lend itself well to parallel computing, which is an avenue we have not yet explored.
 We also expect a more theoretical route could be fruitful.
-Indeed, for quartics, there is a classification of Galois groups of an irreducible quartic in terms of whether the discriminant is a square, and whether the resolvent cubic is irreducible (cf. \cite[Section 14.6]{DF04}), which allows one to avoid the use of explicitly computing the splitting field, thereby speeding up the computation substantially.
+Indeed, for quartics, there is a classification of Galois groups of an irreducible quartic in terms of whether the discriminant is a square, and whether the resolvent cubic is irreducible (cf. \cite[Section 14.6]{DF04}), which allows one to avoid explicitly computing the splitting field, thereby speeding up the computation substantially.
 Harnessing even partial results in this direction for higher degree polynomials would allow for a much more efficient implementation.

 Finally, we are interested in exploring similar projects but for different invariants associated to algebraic integers.
-For example, one could consider things like ramification and inertia for various primes, or the norm or trace of the minimal polynomial, and generate different landcapes of algebraic integers with interesting geometric structures to explore.
+For example, one could consider things like ramification and inertia for various primes, or the norm or trace of the minimal polynomial, and generate different landscapes of algebraic integers with interesting geometric structures to explore.